 Subject Code 2MBA09 CIE Marks 50

-Credits (Lecture Hrs/week) 4 SEE Marks 100
+Credits (Lecture Hrs/week) 3 SEE Marks 100

-Total no. of Lecture Hrs 52 Exam Duration 03 Hours
+Total no. of Lecture Hrs 39 Exam Duration 03 Hours

-- To understand the dynamics of business environment - To analyze the impact of globalization on different sectors - To introduce the concept of international business. - To explore various entry strategies for international business. - To familiarize with international financial institutions.
+- To understand the dynamics of business environment - To analyze the impact of globalization on different sectors - To introduce different policy changes affecting business - To explore various entry strategies for international business. - To familiarize with international financial institutions.